 - what role the candidate envisions as a Congressional Science Fellow,

 - what outcome the candidate hopes for in relation to career goals, and

 - if the applicant has previously served a one-year policy fellowship at the federal or state level, a statement that explains how this additional fellowship experience would benefit the candidate’s career development as well as the broader scientific community.

 CURRICULUM VITAE detailing personal and professional data, including a publications appendix.

 THREE LETTERS OF RECOMMENDATION should be from individuals who are able to discuss not only the candidates professional competence, but also other aspects of his or her background that would make the candidate particularly qualified to serve as a Congressional Science Fellow.
-Letters of recommendation should be submitted directly to AGU by the writer using the online form.

 All questions about the fellowship should be directed to Timia Crisp at firstname.lastname@example.org.